A topic from the subject of Chemical Education in Chemistry.

 • Polarity: A measure of the uneven distribution of charge within a molecule, resulting in a separation of positive and negative charges.

-• Intermolecular Forces: Attractive forces between molecules, including dipole-dipole interactions, hydrogen bonding, and dispersion forces.
+• Intermolecular Forces: Attractive forces between molecules, including dipole-dipole interactions, hydrogen bonding, and London dispersion forces (also known as van der Waals forces).

-• Polar versus Nonpolar Molecules: Polar molecules have a net charge separation, while nonpolar molecules do not.
+• Polar versus Nonpolar Molecules: Polar molecules have a net dipole moment (uneven charge distribution), while nonpolar molecules do not have a net dipole moment.

 • Dipole Moment: A quantitative measure of the polarity of a molecule, represented by the product of the charge separation and the distance between charges.